 The Manufacturing Industry Achievement Award was presented to 1...Ltd in 1999 for "Design Product of the Year" for its Digital Sound Projector product.

-The Audio Engineering Society (AES) honoured Hooley's company 1...Ltd in 1999 with an award for "Breakthroughs in Loudspeaker Technology".
+The Audio Engineering Society (AES) honoured Hooley's company 1...Ltd in 1999 with an award for "Breakthroughs in Loudspeaker Technology", relating to the Digital Sound Projector, an outcome of the early Digital Loudspeaker programme.

 in 1998 the Cambridge Evening News Business Excellence Awards announced 1...Ltd as Small Business of The Year